Local Data Journalism

 - Each team member will have skills relevant to their assigned project

-- By the end of the summer, journalists receive completed data analyses and engaging visualizations
+- By the end of each project, journalists receive completed data analyses and engaging visualizations

 How to Apply